 Domaine Hubert Lignier has long had a reputation for its fine wines known for their concentration, depth and structure.

 Hubert’s son, Laurent, is the next generation of this proud estate and is following his father’s traditional practices to ensure the treasures coming from the family’s impressive vineyard holdings continue to exhibit the best of their respective appellations.
 The domaine owns 9 hectares principally in the villages of Morey Saint Denis (where their home and the cellars are located), Gevrey Chambertin and Chambolle Musigny.
 Recently, the Ligniers have expanded their holdings to include parcels in the appellations of Nuits Saint Georges and Pommard.

-The Ligniers follow the principles of lutte raisonnée (sensible combat) in their viticulture: for example, only organic compost is used when necessary and the vineyard is tilled so that no herbicides are used.
+The viticulture is certified organic since 2016.
+Only organic compost is used when necessary, and the vineyard is tilled so that no herbicides are used.
 Yields vary from 20 to 55 hectoliters per hectare depending on the conditions of the growing season and the appellation.
 The thin, clay and limestone soil on the slopes is not conducive to vigorous growth and limits the crop naturally.
-A "green harvest" is used when necessary to further manage production to ensure perfect maturity.
+A green harvest is used when necessary to further manage production to ensure perfect maturity.
 Young vines are trained using the Cordon de Royat (spur training) system, which helps control the vigor and yields as well.
 Of critical importance, the sélection massale system (i.e. replacing missing vines with cuttings from the same vineyard) is the only method used to propagate vines, a tradition that gives an extra touch of complexity and character to the resulting wines.

 Vinous Media 1/2016